Code of Conduct

 Product Manager & Diversity Lead

-All QCon participants, speakers, sponsors and staff are required to abide by our code of conduct.
+All QCon participants, including attendees, speakers, sponsors, and staff, are required to abide by our code of conduct.

-• Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body size, race, age, nationality, religion or belief, marital and civil partnership status, pregnancy or career or parental status, familial status, veteran status, citizenship
+• Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, clothing, body size, race, age, nationality, political opinion, religion or belief, marital and civil partnership status, pregnancy or career or parental status, familial status, veteran status, citizenship, as they can be offensive and could constitute harassment

 • Homophobic, biphobic, transphobic, racist, or misogynist slurs or comments